DataPowered/DataPowered.io_site/site/content/post/2019-05-24-post-generalised-additive-mixed-models-gamms-tourism.md

 # <span id="ExplanatoryMod">Explanatory model</span>

-In order to check whether other variables also contribute to the pattern of visitors we have observed above, several types of data were collected from the following sources:
+In order to check whether other variables may also contribute / relate to the pattern of visitors we have observed above, several types of data were collected from the following sources:

-* [Organisation for Economic Co-operation and Development (OECD) Consumer Confidence Index (CCI)](https://data.oecd.org/leadind/consumer-confidence-index-cci.htm) - this is an indicator of how confident households across various countries are in their financial situation, over time.
+* [The Consumer Confidence Index (CCI)](https://data.oecd.org/leadind/consumer-confidence-index-cci.htm) developed by the Organisation for Economic Co-operation and Development (OECD) - this is an indicator of how confident households across various countries are in their financial situation, over time.
-* [Google Trends R package](https://cran.r-project.org/web/packages/gtrendsR/index.html) `gtrendsR` - searching for hits over time for the queries: "Edinburgh Castle" and "Craigmillar Castle"
+* [Google Trends R package](https://cran.r-project.org/web/packages/gtrendsR/index.html) `gtrendsR` - measuring the amount of hits over time and from various countries, for the queries: "Edinburgh Castle" and "Craigmillar Castle".
-* [Global Data on Events, Language and Tone (GDELT)](https://www.gdeltproject.org/about.html) - this is a massive dataset measuring the tone and impact of world-wide news events as extracted from news articles
+* [Global Data on Events, Language and Tone (GDELT)](https://www.gdeltproject.org/about.html) - this is a massive dataset measuring the tone and impact of world-wide news events as extracted from news articles.
+Data related to only Scottish events was selected.
-* [Internet Movie Database](https://www.imdb.com/) + [Open Movie Database](http://www.omdbapi.com/) - these sources were scoured for data on productions related to Scotland (in terms of their plot or filming locations)
+* [Internet Movie Database](https://www.imdb.com/) + [Open Movie Database](http://www.omdbapi.com/) - these sources were scoured for data on productions related to Scotland (in terms of their plot or filming locations).
 * [Local weather data](https://www.geos.ed.ac.uk/~weather/jcmb_ws/)
-* For-Sight hotel booking data including information on the number of nights or rooms booked across four major hotels in Edinburgh
+* For-Sight hotel booking data, including information on the number of nights or rooms booked across four major hotels in Edinburgh

 These data sources were merged with the HES visitor data by date, (and where applicable) country and site.
-To reduce the chance of overfitting, only one dimension per data source was retained for modelling purposes.
-These were selected via exploratory factor analysis (EFA) and fitting a single factor per data source in order to identify the variable that loaded onto it the most.
+It was difficult to find datasets covering large intervals of time - hence it was often the case that with every successive data merge, the interval covered would get narrower...
+So to reduce the chance of overfitting, only one measure per data source was retained for modelling purposes.
+Variables selected via exploratory factor analysis (EFA) and fitting a single factor per data source in order to identify the variable that loaded onto it the highest.

-The final `gamm` model had the following form:

-So can these explain anything above and beyond the previous, simpler model?
+So can these extra predictors explain anything above and beyond the previous, simpler model?
+Let's have a look at the final `gamm` model, which had the following form:

 {{< highlight r>}}
 gamm( Visitors ~